 Collagenhydrolysate – Healthy Tissues

 Collagen* is the substance the scaffolding of your tissues is made of.
 It is a very important molecule we often get too little of.
+Moreover, the amino acid glycine that it contains is crucial to balance methionine.
+The methionine to glycine ratio is detrimental for proper methylation and the function of the enzyme MTHFR – an often overlooked part of collagen.
 So where do we find collagen naturally?

 In animals, collagen is found in those tissues – bones, cartilage, tendons, skin, and gnarly bits.
 Parts of an animal we seldom eat nowadays, right?
 Everybody wants skinless, boneless cuts, without gnarly bits, that are super soft when cooked.